 - Green tea extract

-These active ingredients interact with melanin at different stages, For example, antioxidants help with prevention of the formation of hyperpigmentation whereas some of the acids remove surface-level hyperpigmentation that has already formed.
+These active ingredients interaction with the melanin production process that causes hyperpigmentation at different key stages.
+For example, antioxidants help with prevention of the formation of hyperpigmentation whereas some of the acids remove surface-level hyperpigmentation that has already formed.

 Along with using products aimed at reducing and preventing dark spots, it is essential to apply SPF 30 or higher broad-spectrum protection sunscreen every day (even rainy days).
 It can help prevent further darkening of existing spots as well.